 Retroshare is free and recommended.
 You can use this free program if you want to share files safely and confidentially.

-A headset is recommended as you can hear much better and speak more clearly because of the proximity of your mouth to the microphone.
+Ear buds or a headset are recommended as you can hear much better and speak more clearly because of the proximity of your mouth to the microphone.